12 Ways to Boost Your Website’s Lead Generation Performance

 Even if someone is already on your site, having a landing page will improve how many leads you’ll get.

 And if you’re already using landing pages, you’re testing them right?
 That’s one of the top suggestions in our ebook, “Building Better Landing Pages.”

 3. Add a “content upgrade” or a lead generation offer at the close of every blog post.

 Never leave your readers hanging.
 Any time they get to the close of a blog post, there should be another related piece of content waiting for them.
 Maybe it’s a white paper or a research report.
-Maybe it’s a webinar on demand.
+Maybe it’s an on-demand webinar.
 Or another blog post.

 But never leave them hanging.
 There should always be a next step.

 Whatever that next step is, it should probably be “gated” (i.e., behind a form), which means users will have to hand over some of their information if they want to see the goods.
 And that, of course, is where your lead is born.

 This is lead gen 101.
 But while I was looking for live examples of this to show you (check out the one at the close of this post), it stunned me how many marketers and companies are not employing this tactic.

 As always, the bad news here is how much business is being lost.
 The good news is it’s an easy fix: Get some gate-worthy content together ASAP, and add those lead gen boxes.
 However, not every piece of content should be gated.
 You may want to check out this post on tips for when and when not to gate.

 “What gets measured, improves.”
 If you haven’t yet set up tracking on your website, the time is now.
 You need to know which pages are generating the most leads, and which pages aren’t performing well enough.